sergey2martynov/Ship-haracteristics/README.md

-# Ship-haracteristics
+# Taxi-Depot
-This project presents the characteristics of ships from the world of EVE online
+The project demonstrates the administration of a database of cars and employees for a taxi company.